 Search This Blog

-It Is Time To Start Planting Spring Bulbs
+It is Time to Start Planting Spring Bulbs for 100 Day of Colour

-It is a new season and we have a sweet shop of bulbs and this is the time to start choosing and planting them for next spring and possibly a few for Christmas!
+It is a new season and we have a sweet shop of Prinz bulbs and this is the time to start choosing and planting them for next spring and possibly a few for Christmas!
+You can have 100 days of flower.

-Spring bulbs are planted from September all except tulips they can wait until November.
-That means plant your snowdrops, daffodils, Narcissus, hyacinths, sillas, iris, crocus, alliums, fritillarias, muscari, camassias etc to enjoy next spring now and choose your tulips.
+This season we're planting snowdrops, daffodils, Narcissus, hyacinths, sillas, iris, crocus, alliums, fritillarias, muscari, camassias etc to enjoy next spring and were choosing our tulips.

 Bulbs are suited to many different situations

-Bulbs are successful in amongst the grass, in borders and also in pots.
+Many bulbs are successful in amongst the grass, in borders and also in pots and lasagne planting is an ideal way to achieve continuous flowers.
 Multiple decks of planting in a deep pots can provide a continuous flowering period from the beginning of spring until the end.

 Before you plant its useful to check what the RHS recommends.